marcsmithr/marcsmithr/README.md

 I was previously working in the education field, with a strong passion for language, cross-cultural understanding, and effective learning strategies.
 I graduated from App Academy, an intensive software engineering program to pivot into an exciting career in technology.

-I am interested in linguistics and speak three non-promgramming languages.
+I am interested in linguistics and speak three non-programming languages.
 I also have a whole suite of geeky interests and hobbies including, TTRPGs (I am a forever DM), MTG, video games, and Warhammer 40k.
 I love fantasy and world building.
 If you want to swap dnd stories or have some good book recommendations, let me know!

 Here are some of my projects: